ken-10/ken-10.github.io/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/owaj1.JPG">

 Photography is a hobby I began during my senior year of highschool, the year 2017.
-I began getting interested in photography after I bought my first camera, Canon T5 rebel, from my friend.
-Although, it wasn't that great of a camera, it helped me learn the basics of photography.
+My interest in photography began after I bought my first camera, Canon T5 rebel, from my friend.
+Although, it wasn't the best camera, it helped me learn the basics of photography.
 From that day on, I saved up money and bought a camera that was more portable and better.
 Shortly after, I began adventuring through Oahu and took one of my favorite pictures:
 <div class="ui small rounded images">
   <img class="ui image" src="../images/maunawilli copy.JPG">
 </div>